 The ecosystem resilience approach in wetlands

-A wetland is an area that is situated on the border between land and water.
-Wetlands are often areas that are sometimes flooded and then dry-out or become marshy again.
+A wetland is actually the English name for 'wetland', which designates an area located on the boundary between land and water.
+They are often areas that are sometimes flooded and then become dry or marshy again.

 The ecosystem resilience approach in wetlands

-Wetlands are often damaged by high atmospheric nitrogen concentrations, acidification, desiccation, and high nutrient inflow from agriculture.
-As a result, the optimum habitat for native wetland species is disappearing.
-These disturbances often provide opportunities for invasive alien species.
-The resilience of wetlands is sometimes further reduced by the fact that nature managers stimulate vulnerable pioneering systems with a low species density (in both vegetation and fish stock) to facilitate protected species such as the natterjack toad.
-This makes the system more susceptible to the disappearance of native vegetation and predatory fish, whereas these species would be able to compete with invasive alien species such as pumpkinseed and Australian swamp stonecrop.
-Traditional action against invasive alien species to remove them from these wetlands, is often accompanied by further damage to the native species composition.
-For example: the use of large equipment or pumping the pools dry also results in the native species to disappear or decrease in number.
-These damaged systems are than ideal for the recovery and reintroduction of the often still present population of invasive alien species.
-Resulting in the problem becoming even worse.
+Wetlands are mostly affected by high atmospheric nitrogen concentrations, acidification, desiccation and high inflow (influx) of nutrients from agriculture.
+As a result, optimal habitat for native wetland species is disappearing.
+These disturbances often also mean opportunities for invasive exotic species.
+The resilience of wetlands is further reduced as nature managers encourage fragile pioneer systems with low species densities (in both vegetation and e.g. fish populations) to facilitate species such as natterjack toads.
+This makes the system extra susceptible, resulting in the disappearance of native vegetation and predatory fish, while allowing them to compete with invasive exotic species such as sunfish and water crassula.
+Traditional action against the invasive exotic species to get them out of these wetlands is often accompanied by further damage to the native species composition.
+For example, the use of large equipment or pumping the pools dry which also results in the disappearance of native species.
+In turn, these degraded systems are precisely the ideal systems for the recovery and reintroduction of the invasive exotic species population that is often still present.

 Breaking dominance and introducing native competitors

-In LIFE Resilias we increase the resilience of wetlands by breaking the dominance of the invasive alien species and then actively encouraging and/or (re)introducing competitive or predatory native species.
-For example, you can supplement or restore predation pressure on pumpkinseed by introducing predatory fish such as the native pike.
-And Australian swamp stonecrop can be tackled by planting native plant species such as riparian weeds, which compete for the available nutrients and light.
-By that you can prevent an Australian swamp stonecrop dominated vegetation.
+In LIFE Resilias, we increase the resilience of wetlands by breaking the dominance of exotic species and then actively encouraging and/or (re)introducing competitive or predatory native species.
+For example, you can supplement or restore predation pressure on sunfish by introducing predatory fish such as the native pike (Esox lucius).
+And water crassula can be tackled by introducing native plant species such as bank weed (Littorella uniflora) to be planted, which compete for available nutrients.
+This hinders dominance of water crassula.

 Latest news